Blackhawk Tech planning coronavirus immunization clinic

 Thompson said she didn’t know how many vaccinations the clinic would be able to give in a day or other details that are still being worked out.
 She did not know if the county plans other clinics.

-The college has hired a vaccination coordinator, a registered nurse who is adjunct faculty at the college, Thompson said.
+The college has hired a vaccination coordinator, a registered nurse who is an adjunct faculty member at the college, Thompson said.

 The college also announced it immunized nearly 50 of its employees this week through a partnership with the Beloit Health System.